 If the waterfall isn’t flowing much, you will hear the odd car go past, but it’s quite easy to zone out when your surroundings are so beautiful.

-Getting into the water is also really easy, from the trail you just need to step over one rock and you’re in.
+Getting into the water is relatively easy, from the trail you just need to step over a couple of rocks and you’re in.
 The water then deepens quickly, making it ideal for swimming.

 If you’re not looking to swim there are plenty of rocks to laze around and relax on.